 Emil KowalskiDesign Engineer

-I recently launched the early version of Animations on the web, a course about web animations.
+I've worked on my animation course for the last 9 months and launched it last week.
 I thought it could be interesting to write about how I built the platform for it, talk about the design process, tech stack, and more.

 Why a custom platform?